 SMC: Wow that’s a huge variety, sounds like there’s never a dull moment.
-What has been the biggest surprise to you on your assignment?
+What has been the biggest surprise to you on your contract?

 SH: How much I enjoy the Yukon!
 I had many people tell me how amazing it was here, but until you see it for yourself you can’t really understand the beauty of the wide open spaces, the northern lights outside your window, and the outdoor lifestyle.